- videocam Live Webinar with Live Q&A

 Introduction

-This CLE course will present a series of cutting-edge hypothetical scenarios routinely faced by class action defense counsel and their clients.
+This CLE course will discuss a series of cutting-edge scenarios routinely faced by class action plaintiff or defense counsel and their clients.

 Description

 Often the proposed class consists of the defendant's employees, customers, or others with whom the defendant must deal in the ordinary course of business.
-Navigating these issues requires careful analysis.
+Plaintiff’s counsel, must determine if they can reach out to absent class members and whether they can pursue both injunctive and monetary relief in a settlement without creating conflicts.
+Navigating these and other issues requires careful analysis.

 Listen as this panel of experienced class action attorneys discusses best practices and strategies for navigating ethical gray areas and preparing for the road ahead.